LangLangBart/boonGUI/.github/README.md

   * The HUD in the middle shows individual unit stats.
   * Option to skip the summary screen after a game ends.
   * All civilian houses/apartments have a garrison flag.
+  * All heroes have a large visible object flowing over their head, making them easier to see on the battlefield.
-  * Voice notification tt the hero's death.
+  * Sound notification for the death of a hero.
 * **Lobby**
   * Quick access buttons below the chat input.
   * Rating dependent icon & title for the profile.